-While some evidence supports the beneficial effects of integrating neglected tropical disease (NTD) programs to optimize A proportion (%) that reflects the number of people receiving (an) intervention(s) divided by the total number of people eligible to receive the intervention(s) and reduce costs, there is minimal information regarding when or how to effectively operationalize program The sharing of all or specific campaign components or functions by a specific program addressing a disease or health need with the broader health system and ongoing delivery of int.
+While some evidence supports the beneficial effects of integrating neglected tropical disease (NTD) programs to optimize A proportion (%) that reflects the number of people receiving (an) intervention(s) divided by the total number of people eligible to receive and reduce costs, there is minimal information regarding when or how to effectively operationalize program The sharing of all or specific campaign components or functions by a specific program addressing a disease or health need with the.
 The lack of systematic analyses of integration experiences and of integration processes may act as an impediment to achieving more effective NTD programming.
 We aimed to learn about the experiences of NTD stakeholders and their perceptions of integration.

-We evaluated differences in the definitions, roles, perceived The ability of a campaign to achieve specific objectives related to coverage, equity, efficiency and impact, and Implementation aims to develop strategies for available or new health interventions in order to improve access to, and the use of, these interventions by the populations in need. experiences of integrated NTD programs among a variety of NTD stakeholder groups, including multilateral organizations, funding partners, implementation partners, national Ministry of Health (MOH) teams, district MOH teams, volunteer rural health workers, and community members participating in NTD campaigns.
+We evaluated differences in the definitions, roles, perceived The ability of a campaign to achieve specific objectives related to coverage, equity, efficiency and impact., and Implementation aims to develop strategies for available or new health interventions in order to improve access to, and the use of, these experiences of integrated NTD programs among a variety of NTD stakeholder groups, including multilateral organizations, funding partners, implementation partners, national Ministry of Health (MOH) teams, district MOH teams, volunteer rural health workers, and community members participating in NTD campaigns.
 Semi-structured key informant interviews were conducted.
 Coding of themes involved a mix of applying in-vivo open coding and a priori thematic coding from a start list.

 In total, 41 interviews were conducted.
 Salient themes varied by stakeholder, however dominant themes on integration included: significant variations in definitions, differential effectiveness of specific integrated NTD activities, community member perceptions of NTD programs, the influence of funders, perceived facilitators, perceived barriers, and the effects of integration on health system strength.
 In general, stakeholder groups provided unique perspectives, rather than contrarian points of view, on the same topics.
 The stakeholders identified more advantages to integration than disadvantages, however there are a number of both unique facilitators and challenges to integration from the perspective of each stakeholder group.